Nellretha Smoot, 1925-2019

 Nellretha was born on June 15, 1925 in Kansas City, MO and adopted by Bert Routh and Vernia (Baker) Routh.
 Nell was raised in Southwestern Missouri with her beloved brothers and sister.

-Nell is survived by her son Randy (Karen) Davis; and grandchildren, Talia Smith, Aaron Davis, Roy Davis and Tim Stock.
+Nell is survived by her son Randall (Karen) Davis; and grandchildren, Talia Smith and Aaron Davis.
+She is also survived by grandchildren Roy Davis and Tim Stock.

 In lieu of flowers, memorial donations may be made to The Boonville United Methodist Church.